skkinlive/foundryvtt-comprehend-languages/README.md

 ## Licenses

-This package is under an [GPL-3.0 license](LICENSE) and the [Foundry Virtual Tabletop Limited License Agreement for module development](https://foundryvtt.com/article/license/).
+This package is under an [MIT](LICENSE) and the [Foundry Virtual Tabletop Limited License Agreement for module development](https://foundryvtt.com/article/license/).

 ## Credit

-Thanks to anyone who helps me with this code!
-I appreciate the user community's feedback on this project!

-* [data-toolbox](https://foundryvtt.com/packages/data-toolbox) For providing an easy method for importing items programmatically from a csv to a compendium
-* [p4535992](https://github.com/p4535992) For adding Compatibility with Better Roll Tables, Requestor & Ongoing Support/Development
-* [ctbritt](https://github.com/ctbritt) For adding Item Piles integration